 My provocative and popular essays about making a living and a life in photography appear occasionally on Petapixel, a leading photography blog with over three million page views a month.

-My inspiration to become a photographer came at age 17 after seeing an image on a then-obscure Scottish singer-songwriter's album cover.
+And it all started for me at age 17 after seeing an image on a then-obscure Scottish singer-songwriter's album cover.
 Now, over four decades later, my long association and friendship with folk-rock legend Al Stewart has resulted in multiple CD and DVD covers, a number of extraordinary bottles of wine, and one really great story.

 I split my time between suburban Boston and the White Mountains of northern New Hampshire with my partner, technology designer Jenny Chang.